pratiraut/Case-Study/README.md

-# Exploration analysis with SQL
+# Exploration analysis in SQL

 The following case study questions include some general data exploration analysis for the nodes and transactions before diving right into the core business questions.